progenetix/byconaut/docs/housekeeping.md

 where only the corresponding `..._id` column is essential.
 As example, the `deleteIndividuals.py` app will take a table which includes a column `individual_id` and use these values to delete the matching records.

+### Deleting variants

+Variant `id` values are generated upon insertion and are not supposed to be stable or recoverable.
+For variants it only makes sense to perform management at the `analysis` level.
+Therefore variants should be deleted removing the corresponding analyses and their variants using the `deleteAnalysesWDS.py` app.
+Also, when inserting variants through `importers/variantsInserter.py` by default all existing variants with the `id` values corresponding to any of the `analysis_id` values in the variants file are being purged before inserting the variants themselves.